typicode/pegasus/README.md

 ## Show me

-_NOTE: I'm using jQuery for illustration only but Pegasus can be used with any other JavaScript library/framework/code._
+_NOTE: I'm using jQuery for illustration only but Pegasus is dependency-free and thus can be used with any other JavaScript library/framework/code._

 __[Live example can be found here](http://typicode.github.io/pegasus/).__